 The Interior Design programme specific learning environment includes design studios for each year group and a CAD lab with plotter accessibility.
 In addition the programme has a dedicated technician who is responsible for the workshop facilities and equipment.
-These include the wood workshop and the digital workshop which is equipped with a laser cutter and 3D printers.
+These include the wood workshop and the digital fabrication workshop which is equipped with a laser cutter and 3D printers.

 All facilities are wheelchair accessible.
-If you require support or advice with regard to accessing campus facilities, please speak with our disability support officer, so we may address your concerns. regents.ac.uk/information/student-life/for-current-students/disability-information
+If you require support or advice with regard to accessing campus facilities, please speak with our disability support officer, so we may address your concerns. regents.ac.uk/information/student-life/for-current-students/disability-information regents.ac.uk/information/student-life/for-current-students/disability-information